PyDrocsid/cogs/moderation/verification/documentation.md

 ## delay

-Set the Time you have to be on the Server until you can Verify.
+Set the time a user has to be on the server until they can verify.

 ```css
 .verification [delay|d] <seconds>